numaproj/numaflow/docs/quick-start.md

 ![Simple Pipeline View](assets/ui-simple-pipeline.png)

-Note: For more details about the UI features and built-in debugging tools, check out the [UI section](#access-the-numaflow-ui).
+Note: For more details about the UI features and built-in debugging tools, check out the UI section.
+(TODO: add UI section link)

 ### Deleting Pipeline